spacetelescope/jwst/docs/jwst/stpipe/user_step.rst

 to `foo_cleanup.fits`.

-Finally, the parameters a ``Step`` actually ran with can be saved to a new configuration file using the `--save-parameters` option.
+Finally, the parameters a ``Step`` actually ran with can be saved to a new parameter file using the `--save-parameters` option.
 This file will have all the parameters, specific to the step, and the final values used.

 .. _`Parameter Precedence`: